Ukraine is model for Taiwan defense should China violate its 'sovereignty' -U.S. official | Law-Order

 Ukraine is model for Taiwan defense should China violate its 'sovereignty' -U.S. official

-China's embassy in Washington did not respond immediately to a request for comment on Karlin's remark to the Senate Foreign Relations Committee.
-Jessica Lewis, Assistant Secretary of State for Political-Military Affairs, told senators that the United States continues to urge Taiwan to procure asymmetric systems, which had been "used to great effect in Ukraine."
+"This would not only push Taiwan into a precarious situation, but also bring unbearable consequences for the U.S. side," Liu said in an email.
+Jessica Lewis, assistant secretary of state for political-mlitary affairs, told senators that the United States continues to urge Taiwan to procure asymmetric systems, which had been "used to great effect in Ukraine."

 Taiwan needs to prioritize short-range air defense, naval sea mines and coastal defense and cruise missiles, Lewis said, adding that the United States and Taiwan were increasingly seeing eye-to-eye on what qualified as an asymmetric system.
 "We're working with them on that today.
 I think we have a much deeper understanding of that right now," Lewis said.